Azure/iot-central-web-mqtt-device/README.md

 # iot-central-web-mqtt-device
-Create a simple IoT device in a web browser that communicates with Azure IoT Central
+Create a simple IoT device that runs fully contained in the web browser that can communicate with Azure IoT Central over MQTT (using websockets).

 ## Introduction